 An advert was shown in issue 19 of Zzap 64, but then never appeared again.
 It appeared alongside Polar Pierre and was advertised as being available for both the C64 and Atari.
-You can check out the advert here.
+You can check out the advert in the scans below.

 The game itself seems like a BC’s Quest for Tires style of game, mixed with a bit of Frak for good measure.
-Maybe it was for that reason that the game was canned?….
-Not even the Atari version exists.
 Maybe Databyte went under just before this one could get a release?
 (This and Mumbles Super Spy didn’t quite make it.. and only Polar Pierre did).

 For many years, we desperately tried to find out more about this title.
 The first early assumption was that the game was by the same developers as Polar Pierre.
 However, when we spoke to Art Huff in 2013, he suggested that he had nothing to do with the game and didn’t belief Ron Rosen was either.
 So the search went on.

 Thanks to Fabrizio Bartoloni, the game was found to have been reviewed and listed as available for both Atari 800 and C64 in MC Microcomputer (See scans – interestingly showing Galivan as a screenshot and also Mumbles Superspy), which Fabrizio reports was a usually reliable magazine.
 The magazine suggests it was good graphically and played well.